microsoft/bedrock/cluster/azure/README.md

 }
 ```

 Note: You may receive an error if you do not have sufficient permissions on your Azure subscription to create a service principal.
-If this happens, contact a subscription administrator to determine whether you have contributor-level access to the subscription.
+If this happens, contact a subscription administrator to determine whether you have owner, contributor, or another level of access to the subscription.

-There are some environments that that perform role assignments during the process of deployments.
-In this case, the Service Principal requires Owner level access on the subscription.
-Each environment where this is the case will document the requirements and whether or not there is a configuration option not requiring the Owner level privileges.
+There are some environments that perform role assignments during the process of deployments.

 ### Configure Terraform CLI for Azure